 TIA tracks and advocates on federal- and state-level legislation and policy that has the potential to impact the toy industry.
 TIA — in collaboration with its Government Affairs Committees and member companies — works with Congress, the Administration and other federal agencies to promote the growth of the toy industry and implement effective and reasonable regulations that protect the safety of children at play.

-TIA takes action on a myriad of key federal issues facing the toy industry, from product safety and trade and customs issues to the regulation of marketing to children, and beyond.
+TIA takes action on a myriad of key federal issues of high priority for the toy industry, from product safety and trade and customs issues to the regulation of marketing to children, and beyond.
 TIA works with Congress and the Administration to ensure that the perspective of the toy industry is heard and understood, and that existing laws are enforced and interpreted fairly at the federal level.

 Consumer Product Safety Improvement Act (CPSIA)

 Legislation under active consideration

 The Toxic Substances Control Act of 1976 is a federal statute that governs the manufacture of chemicals and provides a variety of control methods to prevent chemicals from posing unreasonable risk.
 The law granted the U.S. Environmental Protection Agency (EPA) authority to create a regulatory framework to collect data on chemicals in order to evaluate, assess, mitigate and control risks that may be posed by their manufacture, processing and use.